-- Reuse of different content types: you can track reuse for both composite materials (an advertisement used on a web and printed brochure) and component pieces (an image used in multiple composite materials.
+- Reuse of different content types: you can track reuse for composite materials (a web advertisement and printed brochure) and component pieces (an image used in multiple composite materials).

 As a quick refresher, taxonomy describes the process of classifying information into groups with similar characteristics.
 Metadata, on the other hand, is the data about your documents – document name, date created, type, etc.